top of page

 “Then.”

-The air felt heavy as I continue, “And, you know, that old story, fall in love, eventually children added to the mix.
+The air felt heavy as I continued, “And, you know, that old story, fall in love, eventually children added to the mix.
 First, a girl, Susan, then unexpectedly another, Sandra.”

 “I continued to tutor.
-Stacy worked tables and sort a managed the shop.
-The world continued to crumble, as did the owner.
-I cooked when needed, mostly nights.
+Stacy worked tables and managed the shop.
+The world continued to crumble, as did the proprietor.
+I cooked when needed, mostly at night.
 The pub scraped by, profitable but struggling.
-When the owner died, Stacy became the quasi owner.
+When the owner died, Stacy became the quasi-owner.
 Not sure who actually owned the building.”

 “Susan was the vivacious one, like her mom, while Sandra, two years younger, introspective.
 Both average, strawberry blond hair, brown eyes, pleasant to be around, capable of interacting with peers and adults.
 Eleven and thirteen years old when they went missing, kidnapped.
 That makes them… fourteen and sixteen.
 We did our best to isolate them from the craziness in the world.”

-Removing a card from my wallet shared, “the last I have is the name Susan Tucker, looking for Jesse Tucker, currently living in the valley.”
+Removing a card from my wallet, I shared, “The last I have is the name Susan Tucker, looking for Jesse Tucker, currently living in the valley.”

 “What did you find that night…?”
 Cord probed.